 By Thursday I realized that this goal of cooking every night was a little ambitious and I didn’t want to burn out before the weekend, so I sat down with some left over chicken pot pie I had made last week and watched Amélie.

 Which brings me to the main event Friday.
 The one thing I knew I definitely had to make before French week was over was crème brûlée.
-I bough a little torch and a set of ramekins, and was ready to go.
+I bought a little torch and a set of ramekins, and was ready to go.
 First I made the custard with cream, sugar, egg yolks, and I added a little vanilla and orange extract, but you can add any number of flavors for variations.
 Pour the mixture into the ramekins and bake in a dish with a layer of water on the bottom, then store them in the fridge for a few hours to let them set.
+The water bath helps the custards to cook evenly and slowly.
 Once those were done I started prepping everything else.
 The challenges for this dinner was going to be the timing.
 I had planned four courses and I wanted to be able to serve my guests each course hot and in a timely fashion but still be able to sit and enjoy my dinner with them.
 The menu I had planned out went as follows: wild mushroom tarts, steamed mussels in white wine and garlic, chicken cordon bleu with lyonnaise potato and roasted asparagus, and for dessert, the crème brûlée and chocolate truffles.
-With the crème brûlée in the fridge and the truffles had been made already, the next step was to prep the chicken.
+With the crème brûlée in the fridge and the truffles made already, the next step was to prep the chicken.

 Chicken cordon bleu is chicken breasts, ham, and swiss cheese rolled up, breaded, and baked.
 I decided to do a little twist and not bread the chicken completely.
 Instead I flattened the chicken breasts and put the ham and cheese layer on the chicken, folding it over and securing it with a toothpick.
 I put the chicken in a baking dish and set aside until I was ready to cook it.
 Next, I prepared the mushroom tart filling because I was going to bake the tarts, the filling could be prepared ahead of time and it would be warmed up in the oven.
 I chopped up oyster mushrooms and cooked them in a skillet with onions and garlic and a little butter.
 Once the mushrooms browned I set them aside in a bowl.
 I cut off the ends of the asparagus and arranged them on an aluminum lined sheet pan giving them a toss with olive oil, salt and pepper, and set aside with the chicken.
 Then to make lyonnaise potatoes.
 These style of potatoes are often cut into slices, blanched, and then sautéed in butter and garlic.
-This style of potatoes are from Lyon, but there is a very loose definition as to the exact method of preparation.
+This style of potatoes is from Lyon, but there is a very loose definition as to the exact method of preparation.
 This a always music to my ears, since I often find it difficult to follow directions.
 It is one of the many reasons I prefer cooking to baking: less chance of screwing up if you stray from the recipe, especially since I make up a lot of what I cook anyway.
 So, that being said, I used baby potatoes and quartered them.
-Blanching veggies just means dropping them in already boiling water for about two minutes.
+Blanching veggies just means dropping them in already boiling water for a very short amount of time and then immediately cooling them with cold water to stop the cooking process.
 While they were cooking I sautéed more onions and garlic (pretty much the magic fairy dust of most foods) and chopped up some parsley.
-Drained the potatoes and on medium heat in the potato pot I add the onions, garlic and potatoes with just a little bit of butter.
+I drained the potatoes and then put them back in the pot over medium heat.
+I added the onions, garlic and potatoes with just a little bit of butter.
 After cooking for a few minutes to finish cooking the potatoes, I added the parsley and gave it a good stir.
 I was able to leave it on the stove and just turned on the heat when I put the chicken in the oven so that they could heat up again.

 Now that everything was prepped or cooking, I was ready for my friends to arrive.
 We opened up a couple bottles of wine and I served up the mushroom tarts.